andrewsagio/tote/doc/index.rst

 ..
-Dice documentation master file, created by sphinx-quickstart on Sat Feb 21 16:36:41 2015.
+Documentation master file, created by sphinx-quickstart on Sat Feb 21 16:36:41 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Dice's documentation!
+Welcome to Tote's documentation!
 ================================

-Dice is a small (fits inside your palm), four-legged, walking robot, with three degrees of freedom per leg, Arduino for its brains and controlled either with a TV remote, or by additional electronics added on top of it.
+Tote is a small (fits inside your palm), four-legged, walking robot, with three degrees of freedom per leg, Arduino for its brains and controlled either with a TV remote, or by additional electronics added on top of it.
 It is very simple, cheap and sturdy, for this class of robots.
 Its goal is to be a starting point